gexarchakos/contiki/apps/traffic/README.md

   * the size of each CDF array
 * `traffic-conf.h`: The parameters of the traffic generator.
 Parameters include:
   * the UDP port for that service (defaults to `9011`),
-  * the CDF of choice (e.g. uniform, normal or pareto),
+  * the CDF of choice (e.g. fixed, uniform, normal or pareto),
   * Optional definition of the `TRAFFIC_TRANSMIT_PAYLOAD` macro for customizing the outgoing UDP payload.
 It defaults to `traffic_transmit_hello` declared in `traffic.h`.
   * Optional definition of the `TRAFFIC_RECEIVE_CALLBACK` macro for custom processing of incoming UDP packets.
 No definition is given for this macro.